hvitis/translate-anything-with-python/README.md

-# Translate anything from pictures with Google Translate for free to any language using Python 📚
+# Translate anything with Google Translate using Python 📚

+Benefits:

+- Only a couple of code lines
+- Free

 Here you have the bear minimum if you know Python.
 Tutorial with additional information about the process, copyrights and lawful bindings for translations can be found [on my blog][5].
 ## Results